Convert Aeroplan® Miles, TD Points and more, to help fund your Blyth Academy Education!

 What is the Blyth Account Number?

-Can anyone cash in Aeroplan points for cash credits?
+Can anyone convert loyalty points for cash credits?

 Yes!
 That’s the beauty of the way HigherEdPoints was set up—students can ask anyone for help with additional funding for their school.
 In the case of payments for school, all that is needed is the student name and date of birth.
 Because there’s no sensitive information being shared, any ‘nice person’ can make a transfer on behalf of the student at any time.

-What programs at Blyth are these cash credits applicable for?
+What programs at Blyth Academy are these cash credits applicable for?

-Any Blyth program is eligible to receive a credit.
+Any Blyth Academy program is eligible to receive a credit.
 Even taxes, fees, and surcharges.
-If we bill for it, points can be swapped to pay for it.
+If we bill for it, points can be converted to fund it.

-That’s not a very good exchange rate.
-Does Blyth make money on the exchange rate or receive miles in return for using this program?
+Does Blyth Academy make money on the exchange rate or receive anything in return for using this program?

 Absolutely not.
-Blyth only receives the credit of $250 per 35,000 miles cashed in, a rate that has been negotiated between Aeroplan and HigherEdPoints.com.
-Blyth does not make money off of the program, at all.
-It is strictly for our customers convenience and to improve access to Blyth programs.
+Blyth Academy receives only the credit of $250.
+The point redemption rates are set by the loyalty programs.
+We do not make money off of the program, at all.
+We joined the program for our customers’ convenience and to improve access to Blyth Academy programs.